GobiasSomeCoffeeCo/gosilent/README.md

 **Interface Flags:**

-    -i Network interface to use.
-If empty, it will fallback to system defaults.
+    -i <Network interface> If empty, it will fallback to system defaults.

 Example: